konnerhorton/resume-website/content/resume/index.md

 -   Built the detailed permit schedule to dove-tail into the construction schedule.
 -   Managed sub-designers in design of support of excavation, SEM excavations, and maintenance of traffic.
--   Participated in Technical Colaboration Meetings with the project Owner to develop technical concepts and proprosals.
+-   Participated in Technical Collaboration Meetings with the project Owner to develop technical concepts and proposals.

 ### Eagle Mountain - Woodfibre Gas Pipeline